Whoohoo! Packing time for the tropical regions of Mexico. Got an all-inclusive trip coming up but don’t know where to start when it comes to packing?

 My all-time favorite travel shoes these days are the tried and true Ecco Soft 7 (they’re stylish, comfortable, and have been raved about for decades since they were first created)!
 The best part is that they have them for both men and women.

-For something more waterproof, going with something like these Nike flip flops will allow you to hit the beach and walk with comfort as well.
+For something more waterproof, going with something like the Oofos or these Nike flip flops will allow you to hit the beach, go to a cenote, enjoy eco parks with water activities, and walk with comfort as well.